jexnator/starter-academic/content/publication/Module Hardware/index.md

 GPU (graphics processing unit): It's a specialized chip to calcultate all graphic outputs fast.
 A CPU can theoretically do the same, but it takes much longer than the GPU.

 Cooling: All components that consume electricity, are generating heat.
-Because of this reason, you need a cooling unit to prevent damages on the different modules."
+Because of this reason, you need a cooling unit to prevent damages on the different modules.

 # Summary.
 An optional shortened abstract.